BlockEdenHQ/web-blockeden-home/docs/sui/sui-staking.md

 ## Closing Remarks

 Staking plays a key role in ensuring the sustainability and security of blockchain networks.
 By staking your digital assets, you help in operating the network and get rewarded for it.
-For those interested in staking SUI or learning more about this process, you can reach out to BlockEden.xyz through their [Website](https://blockeden.xyz/?ref=BlockEden.xyz), [Twitter](https://twitter.com/blockedenhq?ref=BlockEden.xyz), [Blog](https://blockeden.xyz/blog/), or join the [Telegram](https://t.me/stakinofficial?ref=BlockEden.xyz) and [Discord](https://discord.gg/4Yfvs2HWey?ref=BlockEden.xyz) community.
+For those interested in staking SUI or learning more about this process, you can reach out to BlockEden.xyz through their [Website](https://blockeden.xyz/?ref=BlockEden.xyz), [Twitter](https://twitter.com/blockedenhq?ref=BlockEden.xyz), [Blog](https://blockeden.xyz/blog/), or join the [Discord](https://discord.gg/4Yfvs2HWey?ref=BlockEden.xyz) community.

 ------